marquezmanu/FileUtility/Readme.md

 # Globant File Utility

----

 ## Author

 - Manuel Marquez **(Maintainer)**

----

 ## Introduction

 The File Utility is in charge to upload files.
 This proxy the [uploadify](www.uploadify.com) library and use, as reference, the api of the [uploadifive](http://www.uploadify.com/documentation/), but with some differences that it will be explained below.
 Basically, it allows to address file upload features transparently to developers, interfacing differents libraries/tools.

----

 ## Implementation

 1. Create an instance of File Utility: 'var fileupload = new fileUtility()'

-2. Setup the options that follow your file uplaod needs: 'var options = {url: 'server.php',
+2. Setup the options that follow your file uplaod needs: var options = {url: 'server.php',
 					buttonText: 'Browse',
-															 			 ...}'
+				    ...}

-3. Initialize fileUtility using an input type file and the options :
+3. Initialize fileUtility using an input type file and the options: fileupload.init($(input[type=file]), options)
-	'fileupload.init($(input[type=file]), options)'

 4. Upload files!

----

 ## Configuration

 - Setup the path of the uploadify.swf, in the contructor of the module fileUploadify.
 - Use the jquery.uploadifive.js, jquery.uploadify.js and uploadify.swf attached in this repo.

----

 ## Features